ClariceBoldDev/M1-JavelinPolishers/README.md

 - Hero Image: Photo by Timothy Dykes on Unsplash

 - Handrawrn map image: Photo by >Patrick Fobian on unsplash
+- Paint brushes: By Ravi KAnt on Pexels

 I used some pictures the group had taken but also used some royality free images to bolster the pages and make everything pop out.